-Many of us are familiar with GIFs — we see them all over the web in forms of viral cat clips or those obnoxious flashing banner ads on the side of our screens.
-And in 99designs’ contests, their most common form is that of an animated banner ad.
+Many of us are familiar with an animated GIF.
+We see them all over the web in forms of viral cat clips or those obnoxious flashing banner ads on the side of our screens.
+In 99designs contests, you often see them in our banner ad category.

-A GIF, or “Graphics Interchange Format”, is a compressed image file format.
-They have wide support and portability, and the ability to compress files effectively and be easily transmitted across different internet platforms.
-However with this they tend lack the color range of high quality photos because their palette is limited to around 256 colors.
+A GIF (or “Graphics Interchange Format”), is a compressed image file format.
+They have wide support and portability, as well as effective compression so they’re easily transmitted across different internet platforms.
+However, they tend to lack the color range of high-quality photos because their palette is limited to around 256 colors.

-There’s a lot of things you can do with a GIF in Photoshop, however I’m going to keep this simple and animate some text in a banner ad.
+There’s a lot of things you can do with an animated GIF in Photoshop, however I’m going to keep this simple and animate some text in a banner ad.

 First, open a New document — I set mine to a common banner ad size: 300 by 250 pixels